mozilla/elasticutils/docs/searching.rst

 Suggestions: ``suggest``
 ========================

-Spelling suggestions can be retrieved by using the :py:meth:`elasticutils.S.suggest` method:
+Spelling suggestions can be asked for by using the :py:meth:`elasticutils.S.suggest` method, and then retrieved in :py:meth:`elasticutils.S.suggestions`:

 ::